For High School Students

 - The basics of architectural composition

 The program is open to high school students who are interested in a career in architecture — no specialized knowledge or background beyond a serious interest in architectural design is required.
+Participation in this program is entirely online for high school students.

 High School Student Work